bricef/doctools/README.md

 ## Future work

-- [ ] Rebuild pinc to use [Handlebars](https://handlebarsjs.com/) for a more complete and expressive option
+- [ ] Rebuild pinc to use [Handlebars](https://handlebarsjs.com/) for a more complete and expressive option.
+In fact already has [the read file helper](https://github.com/helpers/handlebars-helpers#read).
+- [ ] Build a generic 'doctools' image that contains all doctools and let the scripts here be aliases for different tools in the image